codewonder-glitch/Hungry-Hitz/README.md

 4. The player gets to play the game until user credit is zero.

-5. The player loses if the credit is lesser than what the player initially put afer 10 spin or so
+5. The player loses if the game play amount  is lesser than the credit

-6. If the credit is more player wons the game
+6. If the gameplay amount is more than the credit player wons the game

 ## Schedule (Objectives/Goals)